From Karate Times Magazine of India (Vol 12 - January 2006)

 Third concept of ‘Kara’ relates with the ‘Empty Mind’.
 When the mind is empty, your movements become natural and free.
 It breaks the concept ‘I’.
 You can find the enemy inside you.

-Also, another principle of Zen is breaking the dualist concept.
-In Karate, I do not punch.
-I’m the punch.
 There are two ‘Kata’, Inside Kata and Outside Kata.
 You can see the Outside Kata.
 When you practice more, your Outside Kata become more beautiful, because your Inside Kata become more better.
 You feel the inside Kata.
 The only way for this is through continuous training.

+Q: Now, how many countries have Kyudokan Branches?
 A: Twenty one countries including Sri Lanka and India.
 But, the quality or level of Karate does not go down when Kyudokan is spreading throughout the world.

+Q: Do you allow your students to participate in tournaments?
 A: Kyudokan is a traditional Karate School with rich essence.
 It’s not a Sport Karate Style.
 But, we allow students to participate in tournaments without losing the spirit of true Karate.

-We have made 15 World Champions only from Argentina.
-Also, last WKC World Champion is from Kyudokan.
+Q: Sensei, you also teach Kobudo?
 A: Yes, now I practice Ryu Kyu Kobudo Ryukonkai Style founded by Kotaro Iha Sensei (9th Dan).
 Before that, I learnt Kobudo under late Eisuke Akamine Sensei for a long period.
 Today, I’m the European Representative of Ryukonkai Association.
-Bo, Nunchaku, Sai and Tonfa are the most important weapons in Kobudo.

 There are many similar principles in between Karate and Kobudo.
 For a practitioner each art helps the other.

+Q: Sensei, what are the memories of your father and uncle?
 A: My father is a small person, but my uncle is a strong muscular person.
 My father has quick, circular movements and good work of the ‘Hara’.
 My uncle is very strong.
 He has an amazing ‘Tsuki’ (Punch).
 That’s why he is known as the ‘Strong Fist of Okinawa’.
 His ‘Makiwara’ training is amazing.
 He punched ‘Makiwara’ with extraordinary power in his seventies also.

 My father is a great person.
 I remember in my small days, he was meditating in our garden in Argentina.
 It’s the winter and raining heavily.
 But, he did not feel anything.
 He was not himself.
 As a small boy this was funny to me.
 I was shouting at my mother ‘Father is Crazy’.
 But, today I understand it is amazing.
 He had a strong mind, spirit and a powerful ‘Ki’.
 My ‘Ki’ is better, because of his influence.

-Also, my father had an unbelievable ‘Tsumasaki Geri’ (Kick with the thumb).
-He made holes in wood and concrete by his amazing Tsumazaki Geri, which he learnt from Arakaki Ankichi.
-In my small days there were many holes in my home, made by my father with this extraordinary kick.
-It was funny to me as a small child.
-But, today I know it’s an unbelievable ability.
-My father was truly an incredible person with strong body, mind and spirit.
+Q: At last Sensei what can you tell our readers?
 A: I’m happy to be in Sri Lanka and conduct Karate and Kobudo Seminars.
 I promise to give you technical support in the future continuously.

 Q: Domo Arigato Gozaimazta Sensei.